-[29] There seem to be two main reasons for this inferior performance: (1) greater potential for errors in the more complex set of moist processes incorporated into IsoGSM, and thus captured by the isotopes, and/or (2) accuracy of model produced precipitation.
-Y03 used observed GPCP precipitation instead of Reanalysis precipitation and is likely a key reason for their increased simulation performance.
-It is known that accuracy of daily precipitation amount in Reanalysis in low latitudinal regions is relatively poor owing to difficulties in reproducing convective precipitation in the forecast model [e.g., Kalnay et al., 1996].
-This was also true in the nudged IsoGSM simulation, having low JJA daily precipitation correlations of $0.2 \sim 0.3$ in average over the Indochina peninsula region between Reanalysis and GPCP (see Figure 1a for precipitation in August 1998).
-This error is thus inherited in the isotope simulation, resulting in lower correlations (see Figure 1b).
-As such the isotope results expose this shortcoming in the underlying hydrological simulation, and identify a need to further improve the convection parameterization in the model.
-Alternatively, the results expose that observed precipitation might need to be used as an additional constraint on the hydrologic cycle to further improve the isotope simulations.
-3.3.2.
-Interannual Variations of Monthly
+Y03 used the "well-mixed" assumption in a vertical column and only allowed the equilibrium fractionation during precipitation.
+On the contrary, the current study incorporated more detailed vertically varying aspects of processes controlling isotopic fractionation during precipitation without the well-mixed assumption.
+In these regards, the IsoGSM simulation should be superior to Y03 in terms of physical process, 1 2 but the correlation coefficients of the isotopic ratio between analysis and observation were 0.33 to 0.66, which were not as good as 0.48 to 0.77 in Y03 (as seen by gray lines 3 4 in Figure 7).
+There seem to be two main reasons for this inferior performance; (1) greater 5 6 potential for errors in the more complex set of moist processes incorporated into GSM, and thus captured by the isotopes, and/or (2) accuracy of model produced precipitation.
+7 Y03 used observed GPCP precipitation instead of Reanalysis precipitation and is likely 8 a key reason for their increased simulation performance.
+It is known that the 9 10 accuracy of the daily precipitation amount in Reanalysis in low latitudinal regions is relatively poor due to difficulties in reproducing convective precipitation in the forecast 11 model (e.g., Kalnay et al., 1996).
+This was also true in the nudged isoGSM simulation, 12 having low JJA daily precipitation correlations of 0.2~0.3 in average over the 13 Indochina peninsula region between Reanalysis and GPCP (see Figure 1a for 14 precipitation in August 1998).
+This error is thus inherited in the isotope simulation, 15 16 resulting in lower correlations (see Figure 1b).
+As such the isotope results expose this shortcoming in the underlying hydrological simulation, and identify a need to further 17 improve the convection parameterization in the model.
+Alternatively, the results 18 19 expose that observed precipitation might need to be used as an additional constraint on the hydrologic cycle to further improve the isotope simulations.
+20